sachaoregan/MPA-climate-text-analysis/README.md

 * parameter
 * baseline

 Manual PDF search results were used to calculate climate change robustness scores.
+‘No’ was assigned a score of 0, ‘Planned’ a score of ‘1’, and ‘Yes’ a score of 2.
+‘Yes’ and ‘Ongoing’ were assigned an equivalent score of 2, and ‘Planned’ and ‘Some’ an equivalent score of 1.
+‘NA’ was scored as 0.